Linear congruential generator: Period length

 A benefit of LCGs is that an appropriate choice of parameters results in a period which is both known and long.
 Although not the only criterion, too short a period is a fatal flaw in a pseudorandom number generator.

 While LCGs are capable of producing pseudorandom numbers which can pass formal tests for randomness, the quality of the output is extremely sensitive to the choice of the parameters m and a.
 For example, a = 1 and c = 1 produces a simple modulo-m counter, which has a long period, but is obviously non-random.
+Other values of c coprime to m produce a Weyl sequence, which is better distributed but still obviously non-random.

 Historically, poor choices for a have led to ineffective implementations of LCGs.
 A particularly illustrative example of this is RANDU, which was widely used in the early 1970s and led to many results which are currently being questioned because of the use of this poor LCG.

 There are three common families of parameter choice: